rita-barbosa/LAPR4-2324/docs/team-decisions/team-decisions.md

 To ensure consistency in decision-making, we opted for the entity/customer to include the corresponding user as an instance.

+### Plugin

+After discussing with our LPROG and EAPLI teacher, the team decided that the system will actually only have one plugin.
+This plugin will be designed to support both requirement specifications and interview models, and it will be capable of providing a template file as well as evaluating the models.
+To achieve this, several configuration files will be required, each specific to a type of model and its necessary information.
+These files will be essential for loading data into our symbol table, which will then be used to evaluate the models or generate the template text file.

+This decision was made after extensive discussions with our LPROG teacher about the plugin's development.
+Despite considering the client's input, the teacher emphasized that this was the best approach.
+Furthermore, after confirming with our EAPLI teacher that this approach was acceptable, the team decided to adopt it.

 ### Shared sequence diagrams

 To avoid redundant design implementations and decisions, the team resolved to create diagrams that outline the program